eclipse-kura/kura/CONTRIBUTING.md

 - `ci`: Changes to our CI configuration files and scripts
 - `revert`: Reverts a previous commit
 - `perf`: A code change that improves performance
-- `deprecate`: An API deprecation.
-Use the summary field to provide the API which was deprecated (eg: `deprecate: org.eclipse.kura.position.PositionService`)
+- `deprecate`: An API/component deprecation.
+Use the summary field to provide the API/component which was deprecated (eg: `deprecate: org.eclipse.kura.position.PositionService`)

 ### Scope